'Don't get ill': Britain's 12-point coronavirus plan

 Norman Steele, 68, believes that despite secure employment, full student grants and buying a massive house cheaply, the 1970s were a nightmare decade because trade unions or something.

-Steele, whose five-bedroom house is now worth 100 times what he paid for it, said: “These young people who were thinking of voting Labour in the last election have no idea how dreadful it was.
+Steele, whose five-bedroom house is now worth 100 times what he paid for it, said: “These young people who voted Labour in the last election have no idea how dreadful it was.

 “The unions were holding the country to ransom and there were dead bodies literally piling up in the streets.
 I’m pretty sure that isn’t me misremembering things.